 - Ice packs – I purchased two of the combination heat/ice packs mentioned earlier to always have some ready to go in the freezer.
 The ice packs helped provide so much relief!

 - Nipple pads.
 These are designed to help prevent leakage onto your clothes.
 Find some thick ones to wear in the beginning while you are sore, they will help to prevent anything from rubbing up against nipples and causing more discomfort.
+Switch to thin nipple pads once the tenderness subsides to prevent leaking.

 In the beginning, you are still learning how to breastfeed, gaining confidence, and experiencing discomfort.
 Now, add in the postpartum hormone changes, recovery from childbirth, and sleep deprivation.
 Imagine how overwhelming that all can be!
 In the first few weeks, I remember feeling incredibly vulnerable.
 It felt like I was in a constant state of uncertainty and embarrassment.